manavendradesai/GoChaseIt-RSE/README.md

 # GoChaseIt-RSE
-Project 2 of the Robotics Software Engineering Nanodegree Program of Udacity.
+Project 2 of the Robotics Software Engineering Nanodegree Program at Udacity.

 ## Outcomes -->